 In September, Carrie and I traveled to Central New York for Carrie’s mom’s birthday, I’ll leave out which birthday it was.
-As part of Kathy’s birthday extravaganza weekend she decided to go on a cruise around Alexandria Bay or A Bay as it’s popularly referred to.
-A Bay is a village on the south bank of the St. Lawrence River, located in the thousand islands region of New York.
+As part of Kathy’s birthday extravaganza weekend, she decided to go on a cruise around Alexandria Bay or A Bay as it’s popularly referred to.
+A Bay is a village on the south bank of the St. Lawrence River, in the thousand islands region of New York.

-The tour concludes with an optional stop at Boldt Castle on Heart Island.
+The tour concludes with an optional stop at Boldt Castle on Hart Island.
 The tour of Boldt Castle has a separate fee.
 The enormously extravagant castle which was abruptly abandoned in 1904 due to the death of George Boldt’s wife, whom he was building the castle for.
 George Boldt, the general manager of the Waldorf Astoria in NYC, owned the island and wanted to build, which at the time of construction the largest private home in the United States.
-For nearly 73 years the castle or home sat vacant until the Thousand Islands Bridge Authority took it over in 1977 for $1 dollar, under the terms that all proceeds would be used to restore the property.
+For nearly 73 years the castle or home sat vacant until the Thousand Islands Bridge Authority took it over in 1977 for $1 dollar, under the terms that all proceeds would restore the property.
 The castle has been beautifully restored and is well worth the visit.